We found 43 urologists near Honolulu, HI.

-Dr. Howard Landa works as a pediatric urologist in Honolulu, HI.
-Dr. Landa's education and training includes medical school at UMDNJ-Robert Wood Johnson Medical School and residency at a hospital affiliated with New York University (NYU), a hospital affiliated with the University of California, San Diego (UCSD), and a hospital affiliated with Baylor College of Medicine.
+Dr. Howard Landa is a medical specialist in pediatric urology.
+After completing medical school at UMDNJ-Robert Wood Johnson Medical School, he performed his residency at a hospital affiliated with New York University (NYU), a hospital affiliated with the University of California, San Diego (UCSD), and a hospital affiliated with Baylor College of Medicine.

 Conditions / Treatments